-We aim to develop and conduct large-scale numerical simulations of multi-hazard natural disasters, including earthquakes, tsunami, floods, landslides and mud slides.
+We aim to develop and conduct large-scale numerical simulations of multi-hazard natural disasters, including earthquakes, tsunamis, floods, landslides and mud slides.

 Simulation of a natural disaster that can devastate an existing city requires the representation of existing buildings and infrastructures as equations and numerical data.
-These equations and data are defined as numerical city structure models.
+These equations and data are defined as numerical city structure objects.
 Cities have many kinds of structures.
-They are made up of, not only buildings whose design drawings are available, but also underground facilities which have been constructed over years; for example, subway systems, domestic water and sewage pipes, and artificial river banks.
+They are made up of not only buildings whose design drawings are available, but also underground facilities which have been constructed over years; for example, subway systems, domestic water and sewage pipes, and artificial river banks.
 We are developing cutting edge technology to represent these complex city components in numerical simulations.

 By combining these advanced simulations with seismic simulations and meteorological simulations, we aim to produce multi hazard simulations, in other words, we are developing “digital ensemble” for estimating impacts of possible disaster risk.
 We believe our research results will benefit citizens and governments alike, and will help create resilient societies.

 Hazard map based on large-scale simulations

 We have developed a next-generation hazard map depicting a possible scenario resulting from the predicted Nankai Trough Earthquake.
-Using large-scale numerical simulations, it includes four cities in Hyogo prefecture.
+Using large-scale numerical simulations, the map includes four cities in Hyogo prefecture.

 Previously, hazard maps were made from the results of simpler numerical simulations and empirical equations based on distribution of ground motion index values.
-However, the latest simulations using the K computer for next-generation hazard maps simulate propagation and amplification of seismic waves, and then calculate their physical impact on buildings.
-In other words, the latest simulations explicitly calculate the fragility curve.
-This calculation is an essential component for estimating damage to cities from earthquakes because the simulation includes the elemental physical process of the propagation of waves and the response of buildings to these waves.
+However, the latest simulations using the K computer for next-generation hazard maps have simulated propagation and amplification of seismic waves, and then calculated their physical impact on buildings.
+In other words, the latest simulations have explicitly calculated the fragility curve.
+This calculation is an essential component for estimating damage to cities caused by earthquakes because the simulation includes the elemental physical process of the propagation of waves and the response of buildings to these waves.
 We are applying it to the other disasters like floods, landslides and mud slides; and we will estimate the propagation of the disaster impact into traffic and economy.